P4 Programming Language

 Data Plane Programming

-The P4 programmability enables the user to develop new, customized feautures, reduce complexity by removing unneccessary features and tables, and provides a greater visibility, including diagnostics, telemetry, OAM, any much more.
-Modularity allowes the user to compose packet forwarding behavior from libraries, and since the forwarding behavior is specified once, it can be compiled to many devices.
+The P4 programmability enables users to develop new, customized features, reduce complexity by removing unecessary features and tables, and provide greater visibility, including diagnostics, telemetry, OAM, and much more.
+Modularity allows the user to compose packet forwarding behavior from libraries, and since the forwarding behavior is specified once, it can be compiled to many devices.
 Protocols are no longer tied to the ASIC, but lifted off into software, as code-specific functionalities deliver precise control over packets.

 P4 can be implemented in an SDN environment to examine the forwarding behavior, associate user-defined keys with actions or add information to the packets.
-By implementing the protocol P4Runtime, the SDN controller is able to dynamically manage P4 programs throughout the switch pipeline.
+By implementing the protocol P4Runtime, the SDN controller can dynamically manage P4 programs throughout the switch pipeline.

-P4 enables the user to write complete programs including customized packet forwarding behaviors, and it can serve as a fully operable test environment of an entire network prior to deployment.
+P4 enables the user to write complete programs including customized packet forwarding behaviors, and it can serve as a fully operable test environment of an entire network before deployment.
 This is an essential feature for cloud providers, while data centers and service providers benefit from telemetry and measurement.
-Academic networking research groups are developing new applications based on P4, including load-balancing, consensus protocols and key-value caching.
+Academic networking research groups are developing new applications based on P4, including load-balancing, consensus protocols, and key-value caching

-Until now, bridging the gap between multi-terabit switches and gigabit servers in today’s demanding network environments has required large numbers of load balancers appliances.
+Until now, bridging the gap between multi-terabit switches and gigabit servers in today’s demanding network environments has required large numbers of load balancer appliances.

 The distributed architecture and the optimized traffic ensure connection affinity among millions of connections, low latency and terabit speed.